 Do a 24 to 48 hour clear liquid fast.
 Consume nothing but clear, non-caloric liquids and you will see and feel results within 24 hours.

 Fasting clears excess sugars from your blood stream and primes your metabolism to break down the food in your gut much more efficiently.

 As you fast, you’ll notice something interesting– that you are eliminating more water than you are taking in.
 That’s confirmation that as your body gets re-hydrated, it can start releasing all that water you were retaining deep in your tissues.

-To get back on track, you’ll want to eat and drink foods that specifically reduce bloat and water retention.
+To get back on track, you’ll want to eat and drink foods that specifically get rid of bloat and water retention, like these:

 - Protein; eggs, meats, fish – gives you energy without bloat

 - Leafy greens – stimulates intestines with gentle fiber and provides electrolytes to help with hydration